MrFreded/VueJs-Contact-Manager/README.md

 ### App Function
 A vueJS App that saves a contact list to your local storage.
 User can add, edit, delete a contact.
-Can also sort and order contact List
+Can also sort and order contact list.